The Essentials for Ombuds is a five-day intensive training collaboration between the Forum of Canadian Ombudsman and Osgoode Professional Development.

 As law evolves, we know how important it is to stay up to date.
 We also understand the financial implications of continuously upgrading your professional skills and knowledge.
 For more information on available options, including Job Grants, OSAP, please visit:

-To receive an Osgoode Certificate, you must complete all program modules, and successfully complete an online assessment within 30 days of the last module.
+To receive the Osgoode/FCO Certificate, you must attend all 5 program days and successfully complete the assessment.

 CPD and Accreditation